Sencha Tea: Japan Everyday Green Tea Guide

 Unlike rarer teas reserved for ceremonies, Sencha represents accessible excellence.
 It offers remarkable complexity within reach of every tea lover.

-Why Sencha Matters
+Why Does Sencha Matter?

 - Complex flavor – grassy, sweet, slightly astringent